 Why do you think Colour Riot Nails became a hit?

 – I also continuously run surveys among my customers to make smarter colour choices.
-We’re always in the top when it comes to the amount of colours we offer compared to other nail bars.
+We’re always in the top when it comes to the number of colours we offer compared to other nail bars.

 Nice!
 Any other secrets?